galaxyproject/admin-training/sessions/04-tool-shed/tool_installation.md

   * More about dependency resolution is covered in a separate deck.

 ---
+# Tool installation automation

+You can use scripts in the project [Ephemeris](https://github.com/galaxyproject/ephemeris) to automate tool installation tasks.

+It will help you accomplish such goals as 'mirror toolset on Main'.

+---
 # What happened?

-* Repository was downloaded.
+* Repository was downloaded/cloned.
 * If needed Galaxy downloaded and compiled the needed dependencies.
 * Galaxy created an entry for the tool in the DB.
 * Galaxy added the tool to one of the tool configs (`shed_tool_conf.xml`).
-* After restart Galaxy will load the tool.
+* Galaxy performed a hot-reload to make the tool accessible (with release 17.01).

 ---
 # Example config entry